rllov/Let-s-Mesh-Mobile-app/Readme/Readme.md

 4. Go back to Android Studio and paste the link as the URL.
 5. Click "Clone"
 6. Click on "Trust Project"
-To have your own copy of the repository on your device.
-Once you have finished the steps, you may begin coding/designing.
+7. Once you have finished the steps, you may begin coding/designing.

 ### Note: You can download github through Android Studio